nomads-pipa/bot/readme.md

 # Pipa DN Bot 🤖💬⚡
 # 🌊🏡🚗🚨🚕🚌💻📶🛂💪🏖️😋📜📂👋

 Pipa DN Bot (`pipa-dn-bot.js`) is a WhatsApp bot built using the Baileys library.
-It provides automatic responses to keyword-based messages and sends daily tide data updates for Praia de Pipa to a designated WhatsApp group.
+It provides automatic responses to keyword-based messages and sends daily updates with relevant information for the environment of Praia de Pipa to a designated WhatsApp group.

 ## WhatsApp Account Requirement